cozy/cozy-stack/docs/shared-drives.md

 3. Create a sharing with the `drive: true` attribute, and one rule for shared folder (with `none` for `add`, `update` and `remove` attributes).

+# Routes

+A permission on the whole `io.cozy.files` doctype is required to use the following routes.

 ## GET /sharings/drives

 The `GET /sharings/drives` route returns the list of shared drives.